-Table 24-1 • Environment Variables
+Table -1 • Environment Variables

-Variable Definition EVENTTIMEOUT (Windows only) Sets the maximum amount of time (in microseconds) that the license-server service (Imadmin or Imgrd) waits for the vendor daemon to start before switching to a "Running" status: • If this variable is not defined, the default value 60000 is used.
-If the vendor daemon starts before the time limit is reached, the server service switches to "Running" once the vendor daemon starts.
-When the time limit is reached and the vendor daemon has not yet started, the server service does not start. • A zero (0) value means that the server service does not attempt to start at all.
-This variable is especially useful in scenarios where the FlexEnabled client and license server are both running as services on the same machine.
-If the client service has a dependency on the license-server service, checkouts fail if vendor daemon is not running.
-Adjust this variable to allow enough time for the vendor daemon to start, thus increasing the likelihood of synchronization between service startups and initial checkouts.
-FLEXLM_BATCH (Windows only) Prevents interactive pop-ups from appearing.
+Variable Definition FLEXLM_BATCH (Windows only) Prevents interactive pop-ups from appearing.
 Set to 1 if a batch application.
 (Version 7.0 and later clients) FLEXLM_DIAGNOSTICS Used for debugging where applications do not print error message text.
 Set to 1 , 2 , or 3 , depending on the amount of diagnostic information desired.
 See FLEXLM_DIAGNOSTICS (Version 5.0 and later clients) FLEXLM_TIMEOUT (Windows only) Sets the timeout value a FlexEnabled application uses when attempting to connect to a license server.
 Values are in microseconds, within the range of 200,000 (0.2 seconds) through 20,000,000 (20 seconds).
 The default value is 3,000,000 microseconds (that is 3 seconds).
 LM_BORROW Used for initiating license borrowing and setting the borrow period.
 See Initiating License Borrowing for more details.
-On UNIX platforms, \$HOME/ .flexlmborrow is used for the registry instead of \$HOME/.flexlmrc.
+On UNIX platforms, \$HOME/.flexlmborrowis used for the registry instead of \$HOME/.flexlmrc.
 LM_LICENSE_FILE or VENDOR_LICENSE_FILE Reset path to license file.
 Can be a license search path, separated by ":" on UNIX and ";" on Windows.
-If VENDOR_LICENSE_FILE used, VENDOR is the vendor daemon name used by this application.
-For example, Flexera Software products use MVSN_LICENSE_FILE.
-Can be a file name, or port@host .
+If VENDOR_LICENSE_FILE is used, VENDOR is the vendor daemon name used by this application.
+For example, Flexera products use MVSN_LICENSE_FILE.
+Can be a file name, or port@host.
 See also Setting the License Search Path Using an Environment Variable (VENDOR_LICENSE_FILE requires version 6.0 and later clients).
+LM_PROJECT LM_PROJECT's value (up to 30 characters) is logged in the report log file and later reported on by FlexNet Manager.
+It can also be used to RESERVE, INCLUDE, and so on licenses with PROJECT.
+For example: RESERVE 1 f1 PROJECT airplane The variable is read upon the license server's initial connection with the FlexEnabled client and is reread for each job, enabling you to update the variable value as needed on a job-to-job basis.
+However, the value with which a job initiates remains in effect for the duration of that job.
+You cannot modify this value mid-job.
+Note • This feature requires that the FlexEnabled client be built with FlexNet Publisher 5.0 or later and that the vendor daemon be built with FlexNet Publisher 7.0 or later.

-Table 24-1 • Environment Variables
+Table -1 • Environment Variables